brycewray/eleventy_solo/src/posts/2021/04/using-eleventys-official-image-plugin.md

 ```
 {% endraw %}

 That tells Eleventy that, when we refer to `Image` (note the capital "I") from here on, we're talking about the Eleventy Image plugin package.
-(The `path` part has to do with an option in the upcoming code; if you already have a `require(path)` statement in your `.eleventy.js` configuration file, make sure it comes **before** the code we'll add below.)
+(The `path` part has to do with an option in the upcoming code; if you already have a `require('path')` statement in your `.eleventy.js` configuration file, make sure it comes **before** the code we'll add below.)

 **Update, 2021-05-24**: I had neglected to mention the `path` statement before now; I apologize for the omission and any inconvenience it may have caused you.
 Thanks to Ruvi Lecamwasam for catching this goof and reporting it to me!
 {.yellowBox}